 Whatever form it takes, managing difficult employees is a requirement to running an orderly office, creating a happy workforce, and keeping your sanity.
 Having in place specific coaching techniques for difficult employees is one of the most important lessons in successful management.

-1. Praise positive performance
+1. Praise Positive Performance

 When considering how to deal with difficult employees, remember that everyone has something to offer given the right support and encouragement.
 Work on strengths.

-When around other employees, also make a point of commenting on aspects of work that the employee has done well.
+When around other employees, also make a point of commenting on aspects of work the employee has done well.

 This positive reinforcement will make it more difficult for the employee to build an environment of negativity.